 "We were all in a van going to weigh-in.
 There was a box of Wheat Thins, so I started snacking, and ended up eating them all (can't eat just one, you know).
 We got out of the weigh-in, and you were like, 'Hey, what happened to the Wheat Thins?
 That was supposed to be my post-weigh-in snack.'

 Mike also used to need things like a ride now and then, as he didn't have a license or car at the time.
 I was happy to oblige, as we were all in it together -- but don't nick my stuff!

-Arguments about money on the road can really create a fracture in your relationship; it is up to you to make sure you are paying your dues, and getting them in return, without treating it like a criminal case.
+Arguments about money on the road can create a fracture in your relationship; it is up to you to make sure you are paying your dues, and getting them in return, without treating it like a criminal case.

-A frequent traveling companion of mine, Greg Hughes has this to say: "My best partners haven't been sticklers for splitting every single bill to the exact cent.
+A frequent travel companion of mine, Greg Hughes has this to say: "My best partners haven't been sticklers for splitting every single bill to the exact cent.
 Trips cost money.
 The goal of the trip for me is to enjoy where I'm going, not to count my money or to talk about money and what I've paid vs. my partner.
 A good partner picks some things up, and I pick some things up, and in the end our bills come out around even."

 9. Roll with it.

 Overplanning, and then being too rigid about sticking to the plan, can defeat the whole purpose of traveling, which is to go outside your own limited experience and explore the world some.
 Hughes offers: "Good travelers have always been willing to be flexible with the travel arrangements.
 So often, there are things that need deciding -- where to eat, a willingness to try a new town or stay someplace another night.
 Good partners are cool with surprises and prepared to expect the unexpected.
 So much of a fun trip comes down to enjoying the little differences that a new place throws your way."